teddywilson/album-art/README.md

 2. Linocut, "LinoButt" (not yet released) [2020]

 ```
-NOTE: I don't standby the coding standards/organization of this repository :^)
+NOTE: I don't stand by the coding standards/organization of this repository :^)
 ```